meetrevision/playbook/README.md

 - Optimizes your system for performance and improved privacy
 - Integrates the [Revision Tool](https://github.com/meetrevision/revision-tool) to customize your system further

+For more detailed information, see our documentation [here](https://www.revi.cc/docs/faq/before/features).

 ## System Requirements

 - Windows 10 21H2 `19044` (LTSC)